silver-times/Figma-to-React_TailwindCSS_Website/README.md

 # Modern-day UI/UX Website with ReactJS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made with the modern building techniques of the front end technologies.

 ## Available Scripts